Sachsenhausen Concentration Camp Tour

 Here are a few tips to enhance your visit to Sachsenhausen:

-• Wear Comfortable Shoes: The camp grounds are extensive, so be prepared to do some walking.
+Wear Comfortable Shoes: These camp sites are large, therefore one should be ready to do a lot of walking.
 Comfortable shoes are a must.

-• Wear Comfortable Shoes: The camp grounds are extensive, so be prepared to do some walking.
+Wear Comfortable Shoes: The areas where the camp grounds are are vast therefore expect to do a lot of walking.
 Comfortable shoes are a must.

 Exploring the Memorial Site